joinemm/homepage/content/pages/uses.md

 ### Audio

-I would cal myself an audiophile and care deeply about the quality of my sound.
+I would call myself an audiophile and care deeply about the quality of my sound.

 |                  |                                                  |
 | ---------------- | ------------------------------------------------ |